talsec/Free-RASP-Android/README.md

 ```

 ### Dev vs Release version
-The Dev version is used during the development of the application.
-It separates development and production data and disables some checks which won't be triggered during the development process:
+The Dev version is used to not complicate the development process of the application, e.g. if you would implement killing of the application on the debugger callback.
+It disables some checks which won't be triggered during the development process:
 * Emulator
 * Debugging
 * Tampering